Best Medicare Advantage Plans in California (2026)

 WHY CHOOSE A PPO PLAN?

-PPO plans have higher premiums but give the most flexibility by letting you see any provider without referrals, though staying in-network saves money.
-Choose a PPO if you travel frequently, want access to specialists without primary care physician approval or have established relationships with out-of-network doctors.
+PPO plans cost more than HMO and HMO-POS options but give the most flexibility.
+You can see any provider without a referral, though staying in-network saves money.
+Choose a PPO if you travel frequently, want access to specialists without a primary care physician referral or have existing relationships with out-of-network doctors.

 How to Choose the Best California Medicare Advantage Plan